 Access: 23-min bus ride from Seibu Chichibu Station (Seibu Chichibu Line).
 Get off at Fudashoichiban stop

 The first thing you might notice about the fourth (and most popular) temple of the Chichibu Pilgrimage, is the giant pair of straw sandals (Waraji) hanging alongside the entrance, eighteenth-century wooden gate.
 The second could be the two menacing “Nio Guardians”.
-These impressive carved and painted giants protect the compound not only from bad spirits, but superstitious would be robbers.
-Once through the gate, following that are rows upon rows of statues.
-Over 1300 small stone statues neatly line the surrounding area and each one is different from the next.
-Every statue is unique, and they say that if you look carefully you will find one that looks like someone you know.
+In fact, these impressive carved and painted giants protect the compound not only from bad spirits, but superstitious would-be robbers.
+Once through the gate, there are rows upon rows of statues.
+In addition, over 1300 small stone statues neatly line the surrounding area.
+Every statue is unique, and people say that if you look carefully you will find one that looks like someone you know.

 One of the more noticeable and detailed stone kannon statues on display is that of a mother nursing her child.
 Some believe that this statue was created to secretly resemble Mary, Mother of Jesus in a time when Christianity was not permitted in Japan.

 Access: 17-min bus ride from Seibu Chichibu Station (Seibu Chichibu Line).
 Get off at Kinsho-ji stop and 5-min walk.